 Freelancers and independent professionals often have more complicated financial structures, including:

-receiving 1099 income only
+those receiving 1099 income only

 operating through an LLC or Corp